The LNG seesaw is out of whack

 Far from anything needed.
 The LNG world needs a new consumer the size of China.
 This imaginary consumer needs to exhibit the will to gasify at a breakneck pace and pay any price to do so.
 We wanted to believe that clean air does not have a price for China.
 We deluded ourselves into the idea that China’s leadership would do whatever it takes to make China’s air breathable again.

-But now China seeks to reroute LNG cargos under longterm contracts away from China to get rid of their own overhang.
-They talk to European partners in to sink the cargos there.
+But now China seeks to reroute LNG cargos under long-term contracts away from China to get rid of their own overhang.
+They talk to European partners to sink the cargo there.
 Japanese players have opened offices in Europe some time ago.
 Again with the aim of trading cargos away.
 Not for making trading revenues.

 We learn that everything has a price and that LNG is not the ultima ratio for China.
 Neither is it for any other importer of primary energy.
 They will go for LNG as long as prices are comparatively low but as soon as prices start to rise, they will go for the cheaper alternative.
 Coal.